adobe-fonts/vffirst-source-serif/README.md

 4. After a successful build output will be in the `target/VAR` subdirectory

+# Help or Advice

+If you have questions about this repository or are having trouble building from the sources, open the Discussions tab and look to see if there is relevant help.
+If not, start a new discussion and we will try to assist you or provide you with more information.

 # Kerning and Mark Data Processing

 The files `kern.fea` and `locations.fea` in the `features` directory